ramdeoangh/GraphqlnodeAPI/README.md

 # GraphqlnodeAPI

-A simple CRUD example of GraphQL API
+A simple CRUD example of node js and GraphQL API